juzoff/CIND-820---Capstone-Customer-Segmentation-Profitability-Forecasting-Retail-Marketing/README.md

 - Usage: Ensures balanced class distribution to improve model performance for Cluster 0.

 Feature Preprocessing:
-- Filtered features with p-value ≤ 0.10 from RQ2 (e.g., last_purchase_month, product_review_count, total_transactions).
+- Utilized and filteres for features with p-value ≤ 0.10 from RQ2 (e.g., last_purchase_month, product_review_count, total_transactions).
 - Used ColumnTransformer with SimpleImputer (mean for numeric, most_frequent for categorical), StandardScaler for numeric features, and OneHotEncoder (drop='first', handle_unknown='ignore') for categorical features (Hastie et al., 2009).
 - Usage: Prepares features for model training and ensures consistency across datasets.